ldv-klever/klever/docs/glossary.rst

 .. glossary::

     $KLEVER_SRC
-        A path to a root directory of Klever source tree.
+        A path to a root directory of a Klever source tree.

     $KLEVER_DEPLOY_DIR
         A path to a directory where Klever should be deployed.
 Although this directory can be one of standard ones